Community, Family, and Addiction Services

 Teaching and other Assistantships

-Many of our doctoral students teach an undergraduate class under the supervision of a faculty member.
+All doctoral students are required to develop a teaching portfolio and gain teaching experience under the supervision of a faculty member.
 Others have administrative or other types of assistantships which give them valuable professional experience and financial help.
 Nearly all of our doctoral students have graduate assistantships for their first two years and many have other kinds of financial support.
 Some of our master's students are able to get assistantships as well, and many have scholarships.
 Others work off campus in clinical or other jobs.